It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 0.3

-The only reason to use ANOVA is to make claims of statistical significance, which in this case, season is statistically significant.
-From the table, the DF (degrees of freedom) represents the number of categories minus 1, and the F-statistic is a measure of the (mean sq) variance explained by the feature (mean square value divided by DF) relative to the (mean sq) variance not explained by the feature.
+A primary reason to use ANOVA is to make these sort of summary claims of statistical significance.
+In this case, we can say that the relationship of season to rating is statistically significant.
+From the table, the DF (degrees of freedom) represents the number of categories minus 1, and the F-statistic is a measure of the (mean squared) variance explained by the feature relative to the (mean squared) variance not explained by the feature (F = mean square value divided by DF).
 The p-value is the probability of observing an F-statistic as extreme as the one observed, given that the null hypothesis is true.
 In this case, the null hypothesis is that the feature has no effect on the target.
 The p-value is less than 0.001, so we reject the null hypothesis and conclude that the observed feature-target relationship is statistically different from an assumption of no relationship.
-Note that nothing here is different from what we saw in our previous regression models, and we can run an anova function on those too19.
-As a final comment, while it’s good to be aware of these statistical significance is not the same as practical significance.
+Note that nothing here is different from what we saw in our previous regression models, and we can run an anova function on those too20.
+As a final note, it’s good to be reminded that statistical significance is not the same as practical significance.
 Whether these group differences are meaningful is still left to be decided by the modeler given the context of the data.

 3.5.2.2 Group predictions

 A better approach to understanding categorical features for standard linear models is through what are called marginal effects, which can provide a kind of average prediction for each category while accounting for the other features in the model.
 Better still is to visualize these.
-It’s actually tricky to define ‘average’ when there are multiple features and interactions involved, so be careful, but we’d interpret the result similarly in those cases as best we can.
-In this case, we expect higher ratings for summer releases.
+It’s actually tricky to define ‘average’ when there are multiple features and interactions involved, so be more cautious in those contexts.
+In this case, we expect the highest ratings for summer releases.
 We’ll return more to this concept in Section 5.5.

 3.5.3 Other model complexities

 There are a lot more fun things we can do while still employing a linear model.
 We can add interactions between features, account for non-linear relationships, and enhance the linear model we’ve seen to improve predictions.
-We’ll talk more about these types of techniques throughout the rest of Parts I and II.
+We’ll talk more about these types of techniques throughout the rest of the book.

 3.6 Assumptions and More